PrefectHQ/prefect/docs/concepts/deployments.md

 !!! tip "Scheduling is asynchronous and decoupled"
-    Because deployments are nothing more than metadata, runs can be created at anytime.
-    As we can see, deployments are nothing more than metadata - they do not contain code, but they do reference it. scheduling then... note that pausing a schedule, updating your deployment, and other actions reset your auto scheduled runs.
+    Because deployments are nothing more than metadata, runs can be created at anytime. note that pausing a schedule, updating your deployment, and other actions reset your auto scheduled runs.

 ### Versioning and bookkeeping